zymsys/vam-chatbat/ROADMAP.md

 ### Bugs
-* Targets of the same distance don't both get included when cycling through targets
 * In ToA, Jaq didn't get +4 to hit or +2 damage with his crossbow.
 Weird.
 * In ToA, the stacked Bless didn't do anything